-A Programmable Logic Controller was defined by Capiel (1982) as: " A digitally operating electronic system designed for use in an industrial environment, which uses a programmable memory for the internal storage of instructions for implementing specific functions such as logic, sequencing, timing, counting and arithmetic to control through analog or digital input/output modules, various types of machines or processes."
+A Programmable Logic Controller was defined by Capiel (1982) as:

+"A digitally operating electronic system designed for use in an industrial environment, which uses a programmable memory for the internal storage of instructions for implementing specific functions such as logic, sequencing, timing, counting and arithmetic to control through analog or digital input/output modules, various types of machines or processes."
 Which explains the device perfectly.

 In the late 1960's PLC's were first introduced.
 The first PLC can be traced back to 1968 when Bedford Associates, a company in Bedford, MA, developed a device called a Modular Digital Controller for General Motors (GM).
-The MODICON, as it was known, was developed to help GM eliminate traditional relay-based machine control systems.
+The MODICON, as it was known

-The aim of this project is the control of liquid tank automation system with SIMATIC S-7 200 PLC.
+The aim of this thesis is the control of the delta wye start of the Motor with SIMATIC S7-200 MICRO/WIN PLC.

-The project consists of the five chapters, and conclusion.

-Chapter-1 presents PLC history, Types of PLC's, Advantages of PLC's, and chapter concluded with a brief information about Today's PLC's.
+The Thesis consists of the introduction, four chapters, and conclusion.
+Chapter-1 presents history of PLC, what is PLC?, types of PLC's, hardware of PLC's, and chapter concluded with a brief information about today's PLC's.
+Chapter-2 Structure and Opertion of PLC Chapter-3 Presents the informations about Siemens SIMATIC S7-200 Chapter-4 Equipment of the project ac motors and contactors Chapter-5 Wye-Delta connection of the motor with PLC

-Chapter-2 presents designs, structure and operation, Memory, CPU, Programming consoles, Logic instructions and graphic programming, Memory circuits, Facilities, Arithmetic instructions, inputs and outputs of PLC'S.

-Chapter-3 presents the informations about Siemens SIMATIC S7-200 PLCs.

-Chapter-4 presents the explanations of the devices that are used in the liquid tank application.

-Chapter-5 presents the practical application to maintain a automation system by programming PLC.

-Chapter 1 PROGRAMMABLE LOGIC CONTROLLERS (PLC)
+PROGRAMMABLE LOGIC CONTROLLERS (PLC)